WojtekFulmyk/mlcausality/README.md

     print(z)

 ### Other important parameters
 `y_bounds_violation_sign_drop` is an important Boolean parameter with implications for testing Granger causality using the sign test and the Wilcoxon signed rank test.
-If True, observations in the test set whose true values are outside [min(train), max(train)] are not used when calculating the test statistics and p-values of the sign and Wilcoxon tests (note: this also requires `y_bounds_error` to not be set to 'raise' in the `mlcausality` function).
+If True, observations in the test set whose target values are outside [min(train), max(train)] are not used when calculating the test statistics and p-values of the sign and Wilcoxon tests (note: this also requires `y_bounds_error` to not be set to 'raise' in the `mlcausality` function).
 If False, then the sign and Wilcoxon test statistics and p-values are calculated using all observations in the test set.
-The default True because some models, especially tree-based models, extrapolate very poorly to the range of target values outside of what was seen in train.
+The default is set to True because some models, especially tree-based models, extrapolate very poorly outside the range of target values that were seen in train.

 ### Additional help and documentation